leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-treatment_conservative-cornearefractive
 - What are the lifestyle measures for treating Cataract?
+- Can I stop cataract from getting worse
 - What are the non-medical and non-surgical treatments for Cataracts?
 - How can I improve my Cataracts without seeing a doctor?
 - Is it possible to treat Cataract without seeing a doctor?